logdna/nodejs/README.md

 ### Winston Transport

-This module also provides a transport object, which can be added to winston using
+This module also provides a transport object, which can be added to winston using:

 ```javascript
 var winston = require('winston');